JamesTsetsekas/JerseyCityBitcoin/src/_data/about.md

 layout: 'default.html'
 ---

-BitDevs is a community for those interested in discussing and participating in the research and development of Bitcoin and related protocols.
+Jersey City Bitcoin is a community for those interested in discussing and participating in the research and development of Bitcoin and related protocols.
 You can be well versed with or new to the topics, all are welcome.
 Be advised: discussion will be technical.